 DeVos is one of the most polarizing and unpopular members of Trump's Cabinet.
 The billionaire heiress had never worked in the public education sector before taking over as the education secretary and has endured a tenure plagued by scandals and extremist policies.

 DeVos adamantly defended the Trump administration's decision to slash federal funding for the Special Olympics, rolled back protections for transgender students even though she knew it might be harmful, backed efforts to protect rapists on college campuses, and even used her personal email to conduct government business.

 "Had I known this was happening I would have been the first PUSD mom standing there protesting," one person said on Facebook.

-It is unclear what policies protestors would have highlighted, had they been aware DeVos was visiting a school in their community.
+It is unclear what policies protesters would have highlighted, had they been aware DeVos was visiting a school in their community.

-Rather than face protestors head-on, DeVos chose to skulk in the shadows to avoid legitimate criticism from the very people she is supposed to be serving.
+Rather than face protesters head-on, DeVos chose to skulk in the shadows to avoid legitimate criticism from the very people she is supposed to be serving.

 Published with permission of The American Independent Foundation.